jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 ## Chapter 11—Back to Natural

 Technology was on the same team as biology the day we cooked with fire.
 Heat breaks down proteins and starches, making them more accessible to digestive enzymes.
-This means our body doesn't have to work as hard to break down the food molecules.
-Your digestive system can extract nutrients more efficiently and with less effort.
+This means our body doesn't have to work as hard to break down the food molecules, so your digestive system can extract nutrients more efficiently and with less effort.

 Cooking can reduce the energy cost of digestion by roughly 10-30% depending on the food.